liadsantos/baby_names_visualization/README.md

 -  Pedro ANDRADE FERREIRA SOBRINHO
 -  Rafael SENNA BENATTI

+## Dataset

+- The map of france is provided by https://github.com/deldersveld/topojson/blob/master/countries/france/fr-departments.json
+- The names of regions in France is provided by https://www.data.gouv.fr/en/datasets/departements-et-leurs-regions/

 ## How the project is organized

 The project is composed of two jupyter notebooks, `sketches.ipynb`, which contains the sketches and the descriptions of each one for each visualization, and `implementations.ipynb`, which is composed of the implementations of the visualization the group chose to do.
 To run the project, one must have installed the following libraries: